learn-co-curriculum/files-and-filetypes-readme/README.md

 an average person can hold in _working memory_ is about seven.
 Recall the last time you tried to memorize a phone number, URL, or address "for a second" as you tried to type it in.
-After you keyed in that information, you probably experienced relief because it has been _safely_ stored and, 20 minutes later, you could not have recalled the number.
+After you keyed in that information, you probably experienced relief because it had been _safely_ stored and, 20 minutes later, you could not have recalled the number.
 This information was temporarily, and riskily, stored merely in _working memory_.